What to Do When You Receive an IRS Audit Letter

 Just because you receive a letter from the IRS doesn’t mean you’re being audited.
 In many cases, the IRS will send a letter simply asking for additional information or clarification of details listed on your tax return.

-Your letter will also reveal the primary focus of the audit and what documentation you need to provide to resolve it.
+Your letter, which will come from the Internal Revenue Service or from Department of Treasury, will also reveal the primary focus of the audit and what documentation you need to provide to resolve it.

 In most mail audits, the IRS requests receipts or documentation to prove the item in question on your return, as well as an explanation of your circumstances that led to the filing.